 Our board of directors has two standing committees: an audit committee and a compensation committee.
+The committees are purely advisory to the board, which is the competent decision-making body.
 In addition, we have a nomination committee, which composition and mandate are resolved by our Annual General Meeting of shareholders.